-In his book, Business by referral (and also here), Ivan Misner identifies three levels of networking relationship, defined by their strength.
+In his book, Business by referral (and also here), Ivan Misner identified three levels of networking relationship, defined by their strength.
+I have developed this model, adding in emotional intelligence in the form of trustworthiness.

 This is the weakest level of relationship.
 Each party is aware of the other, they will probably have observed each other and may have spoken briefly.
 However neither person knows much (or anything) about the other or their business.
 Although this would not seem to be a useful level of relationship, it is in fact essential—firstly, as a stepping stone to the later stages and, secondly, because it is too much effort to maintain every relationship in the later stages.
 So, although relationships at this level may not be productive, some effort has to be put into maintaining them.